swdavey/mysqlrouter/README.md

 %
 ```
 Some points to note:
-* The cluster can be monitored from any node using either the status command as shown or crm_mon.
+* The cluster can be monitored from any node using either the status command as shown or **crm_mon**.
 If crm_mon is run then it will act as a console and continue to be updated.
 An alternative usage is to specify the number of times you want it to sample before exiting.
 For example to take a snapshot you would specify "one" as follows: crm_mon -1
 * From the above status output we can see that
   * We have warnings with respect to stonith (Shoot The Other Node In The Head - used for split brain) and these will need to be addressed.
   * Quorum is in place, however, for our cluster we need to change the default behaviour when quorum is lost.